-\ Following ERA report recommendations does not guarantee implantation.
+Following ERA report recommendations does not guarantee implantation.
 Failed implantation may be caused by other factors.

-Reproducibility of the Results
+Reproducibility of the results

-The ERA result has been proven to be reproductible for at least 36 months, always that the following is accomplished:
+The ERA result has been proven to be reproductible for at least 36 months, provided the following:

 - Endometrial preparation protocol must be exactly replicated for biopsy and transfer cycles. - Endometrial thickness must be within the same range from one of the following three: <6mm, 6-12mm, >12mm; in both, biopsy and transfer cycles. - Changes in the BMI might be accompanied by a shift in the window of implantation.
 The ERA test might need to be repeated after significant BMI changes (changing from > 30 to < 30) to ensure accuracy of the results. - Intervention at the uterine level may affect the WOI.
 After this type of intervention, it should be evaluated if a new ERA needs to be performed.
-Indeed, if your patient requires any intervention at the uterine level prior the embryo transfer, the ERA test should be done after this procedure. - Endogenous progesterone properly controlled in biopsy and transfer cycles, it must be < 1 ng/ml within the 24 hours prior the first progesterone intake (HRT cycles) or at LH+0/hCG+0 (Natural cycles).
+Indeed, if your patient requires any intervention in the uterus prior the embryo transfer, the ERA test should be done after this procedure. - Endogenous progesterone properly controlled in biopsy and transfer cycles.
+It must be < 1 ng/ml within the 24 hours prior the first progesterone intake (HRT cycles) or at LH+0/hCG+0 (Natural cycles).